Skip to content

-to connect to a local instance of MinIO
+AmazonsS3Client throws UnknownHostException if attempting to connect to a local service (MinIO)

 Detailed description of the problem: